zhgzhg/GPhpThread/Documentation/files/GPhpThread.php.txt

 	 * any calls to start()/stop().
 	 *
 	 * Indicates whether the place from which this method is called is a heavy thread or not.
+	 *
+	 * @throws \GPhpThreadException If the supplied parameter is not of GPhpThreadNotCloneableContainer or NULL type.
-	 * @param null|bool $isInsideGPhpThread A REFERENCE to a variable.
+	 * @param null|\GPhpThreadNotCloneableContainer $isInsideGPhpThread A REFERENCE type.
 If it's set to null, the function will immediately return the result.
-Otherwise the variable will be subscribe for the result during program's execution while its initial will be set to false.
+Otherwise the variable will be subscribe for the result during program's execution and its value will be set to false.
 	 * @return null|bool Null if a variable is subscribed for the result.
 Else if the method caller is part ot a heavy thread returns true otherwise false.
 	 */
 	public static function isInGPhpThread(&$isInsideGPhpThread) { // {{{
 		if ($isInsideGPhpThread === NULL) {
 			return self::$seed !== 0 && self::$originPid !== 0 && self::$originPid !== getmypid();
 		}
+		if (!($isInsideGPhpThread instanceof \GPhpThreadNotCloneableContainer)) {
+			throw new \GPhpThreadException("Not supported parameter type - must be NULL or GPhpThreadNotCloneableContainer");
+		}
+		$isInsideGPhpThread->import(false);
-		$isInsideGPhpThread = false;
+		self::$originDynamicDataArr[((string)$isInsideGPhpThread)] = $isInsideGPhpThread;
-		// TODO
 		return NULL;
 	}  // }}}